 - Reside in Alberta and the person’s place of residence* is located in Yellowhead County on election day

-- Be named on the permanent election register (with ID)
+- Be named on the permanent election register & a valid government issued photo ID

 * Residence is defined by the local Authorities Election Act (LAEA) as ‘the place where the person lives and sleeps and to which, when the person is absent, the person intends to return”.
 If you need more information on the rules of residence, please see section 48 of the LAEA.